ANDY BOULTON's TOKYO BLADE - Ain't Misbehavin' 12" Vinyl LP Album

 4. Don't Walk Away

-5. Aint Misbehavin'
+5. Ain't Misbehavin'

-Close up of the record's label
+Close up of record label

 Tokyo Blade: Pioneers of the NWOBHM Movement and a Lasting Influence on Heavy Metal.